 The Maryland Project Home, also referred to as the Certified Adult Residential Environment (C.A.R.E.) program, provides adult foster care for seniors with limited functioning who are residents of the state of Maryland.
 Elderly individuals, who cannot live alone, can continue to live in the community in a safe, familiar setting instead of turning to an institutional care environment.
 According to foster care program rules, up to four enrolled individuals can live in the same licensed foster care home at the same time.

 In addition to accommodations, meals and supervision is provided.
 Through Maryland Project Home, foster homes are licensed though the Maryland Department of Social Services, and case management is provided.
-Additional services may include the monitoring of medication, transportation, assistance with daily activities, such as grooming and dressing oneself, and social activities.
+Additional services may include the monitoring of medication, transportation to medical appointments, assistance with daily activities, such as grooming and dressing oneself, and social activities.

 In addition to being a Maryland resident, persons must meet the following criteria to participate in this program:

 With the Maryland Project Home Adult Foster Care program, eligible seniors receive housing, meals, and supervision in a safe, supervised setting.
 Assistance with tasks, such as moving from one location to another, cooking, shopping, budgeting, and remembering to take medications, is provided, as well as transportation to and from doctors’ appointments.
 As mentioned previously, social activities are also available through this program.

 A caseworker evaluates the eligible individual to determine strengths, weaknesses, and the unmet needs of the individual.
 Social workers determine the services needed and write up a plan of action.
 (A reassessment is done a minimum of every six months).
 Services are available through the Maryland Department of Human Resources, which may also make referrals to other community agencies.

 Most individuals do receive assistance with the financial cost of this program.
 All of an eligible person’s income, with the exception of $102 for personal needs, goes to cover the cost of foster care.

 Limited additional information is available about the Project Home Adult Foster Care program here.